 Enron Has Committed To Provide All Services Previously Provided Under the Parties' Agreement.
 The Universities claim that a change to utility service has resulted in a loss of non-monetary services Enron contracted to provide.
 Specifically, the Universities allege the change to allegedly inferior meters has resulted in the loss of billing, reporting, and interval data, including the detailed load data that has been posted by Enron on a web page.
 The Universities say this information is vital for energy conservation.
 In fact, Enron has committed to make all this data available even after the return to utility service.

+[adding cites for all of the points below?]

-Many of the existing meters can be read by PG&E. Thus, these meters provide all the same information as before.
+Many of the existing meters can be read by PG&E and So Cal Edison.
+Thus, these meters provide all the same information as before.
 Even as to those meters that cannot be read by PG&E and SoCal Edison, Enron has offered the Universities two simple solutions (at Enron's expense):

 · Dual socket meter adapters.
 A dual-socket adapter is like an adapter that allows you to plug-in two different appliances into one wall socket.
 The existing Enron meter can be plugged into one socket; the new PG&E or So Cal Edison meter into the other.
 Enron could continue to read the Enron meter and provide the data to the Universities precisely as they have done for the last three years.
 Almost all utilities throughout the country, including PG&E and So Cal Edison, routinely use dual socket adapters.